nethen-ui/nethen-ui/README.md

 # About Me:
 I am a passionate computer scientist and cybersecurity enthusiast from Ethiopia, dedicated to building secure and efficient software systems.
-My journey started with foundational courses in programming and AI, and I have applied this knowledge to real-world projects in cybersecurity, penetration testing, and data analysis.
+My journey started with foundational courses in programming, and I have applied this knowledge to real-world projects in cybersecurity and penetration testing.
 I enjoy exploring cryptography, ethical hacking, and the intersection of technology and security policy.
 I am committed to continuous learning, collaborating with fellow developers, and mentoring others in coding and security practices.

 ## Socials: